HEDGE-IoT Open Call for SMEs and Innovators

 - Contribute to advancing energy consumer services and the EU’s energy transition.

-A total of €1,700,000 has been allocated for financial support, with a maximum funding of €60,000 per third party.
+HEDGE-IoT Open Call 1 will distribute a total of €700,000 for financial support, with a maximum funding of €60,000 per third party.

 How It Works